Driverless cars are on their way, with the UK government to outline plans to allow the futuristic vehicles on British roads sometime next year.

 Back in December, the Treasury revealed it would offer a £10 million prize fund to a UK town or city to become a testing ground for driverless cars.
-The latest push comes as the government looks to make Britain a pioneering force in the driverless car space.

 With the UK’s automotive heyday now a distant memory, it is hoped that the new measures will see our humble isle join the likes of California (Google), Sweeden (Volvo) and Japan (Nissan) in pushing the exciting transport technology.

 During his 2013 National Infrastructure Plan, Chancellor George Osborne announced a goal “that the legislative and regulatory framework demonstrates to the world’s car companies that the UK is the right place to develop and test driverless cars.”

 Sadly, the UK has yet to fulfil these hopes, with the latest measures looking to put the country back on the right autonomous vehicle path.